 REAL ESTATE TRICKS AND TRAPS:

-3. With a will.
-With a will, the property does to whoever you specify in the will.
-The will must be approved by the Probate Court, which means it must be properly drafted and witnessed and is subject to the Probate Process.
+1. With a will.
+With a will, the property goes to whoever you specify in the will.
+Of course, the will must be approved by the Probate Court, which means the Executor is subject to the Probate Process.
 The Executor must follow the Probate Court’s rules and procedures.
 This takes time and money.
 Clients are never happy with the Probate Process.

-6. Muniment of title.
-With a will, without Probate.
+2. With a will, without full Probate.
+Muniment of title.
 If an estate contains nothing but real estate, I can file the decedent’s will with the Probate Court but not open a Probate estate.
 The will is called a “Muniment of title,” and it acts like a deed to pass the home to the beneficiary named in the will.
 This saves most of the cost of probate.
 A recent client was very pleasantly surprised to find out how easy this was.

 7. Holographic Will.
 A holographic will is one in which all of the material provisions are in the person’s handwriting and with his signature.
 It is valid under Tennessee law, so it is the same as With a Will, but I advise against it.
-If you have ever had a misunderstanding as the result of a poorly drafted text or email, you can just imagine how difficult it could be to interpret a ten year old will in handwriting when no one knows what the writer’s intentions were.
+If you have ever had a misunderstanding as the result of a poorly drafted text or email, you can just imagine how difficult it could be to interpret a ten-year-old will in handwriting when no one knows what the writer’s intentions were.
 My father made one of the largest fees ever, hundreds of thousands, in a lawsuit trying to interpret a holographic will.

-8. Revocable Living Trusts (“RLT”).
-I advise transferring property by placing it into an RLT except in really simple situations (like you have one adult child).
-If property is transferred into your RLT, Probate is not required when you die because you are not the owner.
-It also avoids Probate on property in other states.
-More importantly, all the other advantages of RLT’s are available, so you can provide for your own incapacity and for minor heirs and for so many other things to make sure your family is taken care of.
+9. Revocable Living Trusts (“RLT”).
+I advise deeding property into your RLT in most situations.
+Then Probate is not required when you die because you are not the owner.
+This likewise avoids Probate on property in other states.
+Furthermore, all the other advantages of RLT’s are available so you can make sure your family is taken care of.

 This article gives you just a taste of what happens to your assets at death.
 Do your family a favor and plan your estate.